tleguern/libencode.sh/README.md

 like conversion from decimal to binary or string padding.
 It is used by the other libraries.

-base64.sh implements the Base64 encoding algorithm.
+base64.sh implements the Base64, Base64 URL, Base32, Base32 Hex and

-base64url.sh implements the Base64 URL encoding algorithm.

-base32.sh implements the Base32 encoding algorithm.

-base32hex.sh implements the Base32 "Extended hex" encoding algorithm.

-base16.sh implements the Base16/Hex encoding algorithm.
+Base16 encoding algorithms.

 Compatibility
 -------------